Prodigy3119/QuantumMinigolf_UniversityOfMuenster_Quantum100/README.md

 python RecordVideo.py
 ```
 The script prepares a mixed-mode double-slit shot, captures frames with Matplotlib’s Agg backend, and writes `DoubleSlitDemo.mp4` (FFmpeg must be installed and on PATH).
+Run `python run_game.py --record-video` (optionally with `--record-output PATH`) to invoke the same capture pipeline before exiting the launcher.

 ---